Akene-Uzezi/ecommerce-microservice/README.md

 **gRPC methods:**
 - `CreateUser` — hashes the password with bcrypt and inserts the user, returning email and name.
 - `Login` — looks up the user by email, compares the bcrypt hash, and returns a signed JWT (HS256, 72 hour expiry) containing `email` and `name` claims.
+- `VerifyToken` — validates a JWT and returns whether it is `valid`; used by the Gateway's auth middleware.
+- `SearchUsersByEmail` — looks up a user by email and returns email and name.

-The `GetUserByEmail` DB helper exists on `UserModel` and is used internally by `Login`.
-It is no longer exposed as an RPC.
+The `GetUserByEmail` DB helper on `UserModel` backs both `Login` and `SearchUsersByEmail`.

 Database: `auth_db` on `:6433`, accessed via a `pgx/v5` pool (max 10 / min 1 connections) that retries the initial ping up to 10 times.